Kotti/kotti_user_manual/docs/adding_content/images.rst

  www.example.com/featured_fruits/bramleys-seedling/image/span12    1160 pixels
 ================================================================= =============

+The structural layout for a default Kotti website is divided into these 12 span columns, that form an invisible underlying structure.
 Use these sizes as a general guideline for working with the Kotti layout system.
 You know that span12 covers the entire width of the website, span6 half of it.  span1, at only 60 pixels wide, is small thumbnail size.

-The structural layout for a Kotti website is divided into 12 columns.
-The default Kotti website uses a full-width design, so you see no indication of the columns.
+The default Kotti website uses a full-width design using the full width of 12 columns.
 If the design of the website is changed, however, as when a navigation menu is added on the left side, the underlying column structure manifests.
 The navigation menu might span 3 columns, leaving 9 columns for the right-hand side, where content items show.
 The image scale that fits such a navigation menu area on the left, 3 columns wide, is span3.
 The one that fits the right side in such a layout is span9.

-This scheme makes working with website layout simpler than thinking in terms of absolute pixel dimensions.
+The use of span columns makes working with website layout simpler than thinking in terms of absolute pixel dimensions.

 The word-processor style user interface for composing the body of a document has an image picker that pops up when you click the image button.
-You can simply pick the image scale you want from a list, and experiment until you find an image scale that works for a given need.
+Upon saving, you can set the image scale you want, often experimenting until you find an image scale that works for a given need.

 Images do not have to fit flush to column widths in a design layout.
 In the example above, in the area on the right that is 9 columns wide, you many want